Ryan Lamb: International career

 In 2006, Lamb represented England at the IRB U21 World Championship.
 He debuted for the England Saxons on his 21st birthday against the USA at the 2007 Churchill Cup.
 Lamb was also part of the Saxons side that defeated Ireland A on 1 February 2008 and competed at the 2008 Churchill Cup, which the Saxons won.

 Personal life

 Lamb was arrested in the early hours of 1 March 2009 outside Subtone, a nightclub in Cheltenham.
 Lamb was charged with assault, and was later fined for the incident.

 On 9 May 2010, Lamb was hit in the face with a bottle after an altercation involving fellow London Irish players and supporters of Chelsea Football Club in Clapham.
 He was taken to hospital but was not seriously injured.

 Coaching career

 Following his retirement, Lamb returns to his hometown of Gloucester where he became the new Backs and Attack coach for Hartpury University who compete in the RFU Championship.

-More recently, Lamb has been sharing his vast experience as backs coach at National League One Giants, Plymouth Albion RFC.
-Alongside former Premiership giant, Damien Welch, he has been responsible for developing a new squad during COVID times at the Brickfields-based club.
+More recently, Lamb has been sharing his vast experience as backs coach at National League One club Plymouth Albion.
+Alongside another former professional Damien Welch, Lamb has been responsible for developing a new squad during COVID times at the Brickfields-based club.